Quantum speed limit and stability of coherent states in quantum gravity

-where the last line stems from a comparison with (\ref{Variance:CE}).
-Since by definition $A(0,0)=0$ and $ \Delta_{\Psi^t_{z(0)}} \hat{C}_{E}/\hbar\,\geq\,\partial_\tau A(0,\tau)|_{\tau=0} $, we fascinatingly observe that the left hand side of (\ref{qslrev}) is negative for very short times.
+Since by definition $A(0,0)=0$ while Eq. (\ref{eq:qsl2}) implies $ \Delta_{\Psi^t_{z(0)}} \hat{C}_{E}/\hbar\,\geq\,\partial_\tau A(0,\tau)|_{\tau=0} $, we fascinatingly observe that the right hand side of (\ref{qslrev}) is negative for very short times.
 Hence, evolution due to $\hat C_E$ obeys the necessary condition for sharp peakedness, i.e. $W(\tau,\tau)\approx 1$ is not automatically ruled out.
 In other words, the time to transfer from one coherent state to the next one is sufficient, at least for $\tau<<t$.
 However, albeit the QSL necessity check is passed, we point out that stability of the GCS family is not automatically proven.

-Yet, QSL in Eq. (\ref{qsl}) can further be used to make ultimate conclusions for sharply peaked states with $t << \tau$, which are peaked on huge fluxes.
+\textit{Further applications}--- While the main message of this letter is the consistency check for semi-classical families, the potential for applying QSL does not end here.
+E.g., the QSL in Eq. (\ref{qsl}) can be used to make further conclusions for sharply peaked states with $t << \tau$, which are peaked on huge fluxes.
 By the latter we mean that $p(0)$ and $c(0)$ scale with $t$ in such a way that $\xi(0), \eta(0)\neq 0$ are both independent of $t$.
 The regime $t<<1$ then corresponds to the semi-classical limit with huge fluxes and small relative variances.
-Now, there exists $\tau$ making the right hand side of (\ref{qsl}) arbitrary small.
+Now, there exists $\tau$ making the left hand side of (\ref{qsl}) arbitrary small.
 Hence, as already explained, the stability directly depends on $W(0,\tau)$, and due to orthogonality of GCS there is a risk that $W(0,\tau)\approx 0$.

-However, for the toy model driven by $\hat C_E$ we show at the end of Appendix B that $z(\tau)=\tilde z(\sqrt{t}\tau)$, with $\tilde z$ otherwise independent of $t$.
+However, for the toy model driven by $\hat C_E$ we show at the end of the second section of Supplementary Material that $z(\tau)=\tilde z(\sqrt{t}\tau)$, with $\tilde z$ otherwise independent of $t$.
 This implies that effectively the flow parameter rescales with $\sqrt{t}$ and the evolution freezes in the limit $t\to0$.
-Thus, for fixed $\tau$ we get $A(0,\tau) \to 0$ and $W(\tau,\tau)\to 1$.
+Thus, for fixed $\tau$ we get both $W(0,\tau) \to 1$ and $W(\tau,\tau)\to 1$.
 For short times we do have a family with infinitely huge fluxes, which in the limit $t\to 0$ is stable.
 Further details on when such a rescaling occurs for other operators, as well as its implications for finite-time stability of generalized coherent states can be found in \cite{Kaminski:20,Kaminski:TBA}.

-We have seen that the QSL can serve as a powerful tool to rule out candidates for semi-classical families and indicate those for which stability is still possible.
-Once consistency of the family is established, or at least $W(s,\tau)$ can be estimated, the QSL can further be used to determine the minimal time for the transition between two elements of such semi-classical family.